jherasdo/FireWorks-Atomate-Tutorial/README.md

 ## Content

-- `fireworks_https://materialsproject.github.io/fireworks/tutorial.ipynb`: Basic FireWorks tutorial.
+- `fireworks_tutorial.ipynb`: Basic introduction to FireWorks with simple examples from their documentation.

-- `fireworks_https://materialsproject.github.io/fireworks/tutorial_vasp.ipynb`: FireWorks/Atomate tutorial for materials science (VASP).
+- `fireworks_tutorial_vasp.ipynb`: FireWorks/Atomate tutorial for materials science (VASP).

-- `fireworks_https://materialsproject.github.io/fireworks/tutorial_fakevasp.ipynb`: Same tutorial but using RunFakeVasp (FireTask) instead of VASP code.
+- `fireworks_tutorial_fakevasp.ipynb`: Same tutorial but using RunFakeVasp (FireTask) instead of VASP code.

 ## Citation